pulumi/docs/reference/pkg/nodejs/@pulumi/aws/sns/index.md

 ```

-The text of a filter policy to the topic subscription.
+JSON String with the filter policy that will be used in the subscription to filter messages seen by the target resource.
+Refer to the [SNS docs](https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html) for more details.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/sns/topicSubscription.ts#L144">property protocol</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/sns/topicSubscription.ts#L150">property protocol</a>
 </h3>

 ```typescript